jmtsuji/Ca-Chlorohelix-allophototropha-RCI/metagenome_analysis/README.md

   -t "${source_dir_2}/genomes/taxonomy/gtdb/gtdbtk.bac120.summary.tsv" \
   2>&1 | tee "${output_filepath_2%.tsv}.log"
 ```
-The output MAG abundance tables are provided in that folder for reference.
+The output MAG abundance tables are provided in that folder for reference and are used to generate Extended Data Fig. 1 (see below).

 ## Curation of the genome bins
 I identified the two '_Ca_.
 Chloroheliales' genome bins from the above ATLAS run folders by looking for the bins classified to the _Chloroflexota_ phylum